How Much do Invoice Factoring Companies Charge?

-Keep in mind that a good factoring company will work with you based on your customer’s payment history and make sure your terms are favorable to you.
+Remember that a good factoring company, like Bankers Factoring, will work with you based on your customer’s payment history and ensure your terms are favorable.
 See the Time Frame below to learn more.

-Time Frame: Your customers pay the invoice in a certain pattern.
+Your customers pay the invoice in a certain pattern.
 If your customers all pay in 37 days, then a fee based on 30-day increments would be slightly more costly.
-That’s because you will end up paying additional fees based on the extra 7 days.
+That’s because you will pay additional fees based on the extra 7 days.
 At Bankers Factoring, we can design your fees based on your unique situation: a daily factoring rate, 10-day increments, 33 days flat fee, etc.

-Other Fees: A Factoring Company can charge you for wire transfer, credit checks, unused line fees, early payment, monthly minimum fees, just to list a few.
-Like banks and credit card companies, factors can get creative with their fee structure.
+A Factoring Company can charge you for wire transfers, credit checks, unused line fees, early payments, and monthly minimum fees, to list a few.
+Factors, like banks and credit card companies, can get creative with their fee structure.
 Bankers Factoring aims to keep these to a minimum.

-Unearned Reserve Retained: With client concentration or dilution issues, a factoring company might retain a percent of your reserves or balance after the initial cash is advanced to you.
-Let’s look back at the example above, if you were advanced $90,000, your unearned reserve equals the balance of $10.000.
+With client concentration or dilution issues, a factoring company might retain a percent of your reserves or balance after the initial cash is advanced.
+Look back at the example above; if you were advanced $90,000, your unearned reserve equals the balance of $10.000.
 If there are no issues (such as product returns) or unpaid fees, you will get the $10,000 minus the factoring fees once invoices are paid.